The Cracks in Everything

 — Leonard Cohen, “Anthem”

-How did you like this week’s issue?
+How was this week’s issue?
 Your feedback helps me make this great.